cityresearch/map673/module-03/lesson-03.md

 // declare global variables

-// AJAX requests to load data files (a GeoJSON and a CSV file)
+// AJAX requests to load data files

-// function to process/bind CSV attribute data to geometry data
+// function to process/bind data

-// function to draw the geometries to the map
+// function to draw the map

-// function to update the map (once for the initial data view and then again to update the map per the user's request)
+// function to update the map

-// function gets the class breaks
+// function get the class breaks

 // function to get the color value

 // function to draw the legend

+// function to update the legend

 // function to create the UI
 ```